notjedi/notjedi.github.io/_posts/2021-07-11-elliptic-curve-cryptography.md

 Elliptic curves are symmetric along their x-axis - this means that given point `x` on the x-axis, the corresponding points on the y-axis are `y` and `-y`.
 This property is smartly used in Bitcoin addresses to save transaction fees.
 Originally Bitcoin used "uncompressed" public keys in which your public key is both the `x` and `y` coordinate of a point.
-But later, using this property, it introduced a new "compressed" key format that lets you save data (as the public key is reduced to half of it's size by omiting the y coordinate) and thus save transaction fees.
+But later, using this property, it introduced a new "compressed" key format that lets you save data (as the public key is reduced to half of it's size by omitting the y coordinate) and thus save transaction fees.
 See [bitcoin-book](https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch04.asciidoc#compressed-public-keys) on how compressed keys are represented.

 <center>